bokner/solverl/README.md

     The code determines dimensions of the array based on its nested structure.
     Each level of nested list has to contain elements of the same length, or the exception `{:irregular_array, array}` will be thrown.
-    6 levels of nesting are currently supported, in line with Minizinc.
+    6 levels of nesting are currently supported, in line with MiniZinc current limit.

     By default, the indices of the dimensions are 1-based.